Using Support Bundles

 asrInitiateBundle

-The asrInitiateBundle command is a PCA-ADMIN command that creates a support bundle, attaches the support bundle to an existing service request, and uploads to Oracle Support.
+The asrInitiateBundle command is a PCA-ADMIN command that creates a support bundle, attaches the support bundle to an existing service request, and uploads the support bundle to Oracle Support.
 See Using the asrInitiateBundle Command.

 support-bundles